ovanta/vue-cloudfront/README.md

 Vue-cloudfront currently has full desktop and touch support (tablets / notebooks with touch support), but no support for mobile devices (but [it's in progress](https://github.com/Simonwep/vue-cloudfront/tree/mobile-support))

-All modern browsers like Chrome, Firefox, Opera and Edge are supported. **IE will never be supported!**
+All modern browsers like Chrome, Firefox, Opera, Edge and Safari are supported.
+See [.browserslistrc](/.browserslistrc) for further details.
+IE support is and will never be in consideration.

 #### Vue Cloudfront - unique features
 * 100% Offline support (Navigation and searching) - via [localStorage.](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-* Ultra lightweight, only '~ 50kb' js and '~ 17kb' css! (both gzipped)
+* Ultra lightweight, only '~ 60kb' js and '~ 20kb' css! (both gzipped)
 * Blazing fast with local caching: Average server response time: '~ 30ms' / Client-side rendering time: '~ 1.5s'
 * Installable - [Install on desktop](https://developers.google.com/web/progressive-web-apps/desktop) (Currently only supported by Chrome 70+ under Linux, Windows and Chrome OS).
 * Modern Vue frontend with material-design - easy to design and customize.